Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, and Harry Reid, he's going to be gone.

-Trump said that he thought he would get along with just about everybody, including Senator Chuck Hugh Schumer, Democrat New York, likely to be the next dingy Harry, the Senate Democrat leader.
+Trump said that he thought he would get along with just about everybody, including Senator Chuck U. Schumer, Democrat New York, likely to be the next Dingy Harry, the Senate Democrat leader.

-Trump said he's even close to Schumer in many ways for quite a while.
+Trump said he's been close to Schumer in many ways for quite a while.

-This is not what Trump's legion of supporters want to hear.
+This is not what Trump's legion of supporters want to hear, but it's interesting.

 Is this not exactly what establishment Republicans claim we have to be able to do?